WordPress/WordPress-Documentation-Style-Guide/docs/2-document-guidelines/inclusivity.md

 [warning] Not Recommended: Gutenberg is damn useful stuff.[/warning]
 [tip] Recommended: Gutenberg is a versatile editor.[/tip]

-[warning] Not Recommended: Gutenberg is damn useful stuff.[/warning]
+[warning] Not Recommended: Only morons use this API. [/warning]
-[tip] Recommended: Gutenberg is a versatile editor.[/tip]
+[tip] Recommended: Using this API is not advised.[/tip]

 ## Writing about genders
 Use gender-neutral language, including pronouns.
 When writing about a real individual, use their preferred pronouns.
-Avoid gendered language such as *manpower*, *man-hours*, *chairman*, etc. Follow additional guidelines on "Genders" and "Pronouns".
+Avoid gendered language such as *manpower*, *man-hours*, *chairman*, etc. Read  additional guidelines on "Genders" and "Pronouns".
 [warning] Not Recommended:
 - manpower
 - mankind